My gear

 Switches

 My household uses a few switches, a unifi US-8 with POE out is hosting a few connections downstairs, and in my lab I currently have a TP Link Omada SG3428.
-As ‘intermediate’ switches I use the cheap Ubiquity Flex Mini’s to passthrough the VLAN’s and connect one of the AP’s.
+As ‘intermediate’ switches I use the cheap Ubiquity Flex Mini’s to passthrough the VLAN’s and one Ultra 60W, which powers one of the access points and one of the Flex Mini’s.
+I am considering replacing the Omada with an equal or faster Unifi switch at a certain point.

 Accesspoints